ERPM Extensions 1 and 2

-In April 2011 DRDGOLD’s board of directors approved a R37-million three-year exploration project to further define the resources of the ERPM Exts 1 and 2 exploration tenements which cover 6 752ha.
-ERPM is a 21 million ounce gold resource asset adjacent to old mine workings that is not recognised in the company's market valuation.
+In April 2011 DRDGOLD’s board of directors approved a R37 million three-year exploration project to further define the resources of the ERPM Exts 1 and 2 exploration tenements which cover 6 752ha.
+ERPM is a 21 million ounce (Moz) gold resource asset adjacent to old mine workings that is not recognised in the company's market valuation.

 ERPM Ext 1

-DRDGOLD has a prospecting right over 1 252ha of Sallies mine, which is adjacent to ERPM and is known as ERPM Ext 1.
-At the end of FY2012, the estimated total resource for Ext 1 was 36.5Mt at 8.5g/t ( 9.97Moz).
+DRDGOLD has a prospecting right over 1 252ha of Sallies mine, which is adjacent to ERPM and is known as ERPM Extension (Ext) 1.
+At the end of FY2012, the estimated total resource for Ext 1 was 36.5Mt at 8.5g/t (9.97Moz).
 The regional geology of the area indicates that there will be a strike change due to faulting associated with an east-west trending sinistral tear fault.
 The anticipated change in the geological structure and hence payshoot orientation will be confirmed during the prospecting phases.

 ERPM Ext 2